There are two scenarios for indoor herb gardening.

 I know somebody is going to ask if they can grow them on a windowsill.
 The answer is “yes” but it’s a qualified yes.
 There simply isn’t enough light to keep an herb short, bushy and growing well.
 They’ll get tall, leggy with soft leaves.

-So yes, you can keep an annual herb "alive" indoors on a windowsill but it won't grow well or taste particularly nice when compared to full sun grown herbs.
+So yes, you can keep an annual herb “alive” indoors on a windowsill but it won’t grow well or taste particularly nice when compared to outdoor grown herbs under full sunlight.

-Perennial or Biennial Herbs For An Indoor Herb Garden
+How To Grow Perennial Herbs For An Indoor Herb Garden

 If you have a cold cellar, then you can bring the herb container indoors and let it go dormant in the cold cellar for 8-12 weeks.
 Then bring it out into full sunlight and it will start growing.